-Exemptions are granted three-year approval periods unless otherwise identified at time of initial approval.
+Exemptions are granted three-year approval periods unless otherwise identified at the time of initial approval.
 We are also able to provide some flexibility in applying human-subject-research regulations to non-federally supported research.
-Therefore, expedited protocols might be granted three-year approval periods for research that involves no more than minimal risk to participants; is not supported by federal funds; and is not subject to federal oversight.
+Therefore, expedited protocols might be granted three-year approval periods for research that involves no more than minimal risk to participants; is not supported by federal funds, and is not subject to federal oversight.

 Q. What if my expedited protocol becomes ineligible for a three-year approval period while within its current approval period?

 A. If there is a change to a protocol that causes it to become ineligible, the principal investigator must immediately submit a Modification/Amendment Submission in Cayuse IRB.
 A new approval letter will be issued addressing the shortened approval period.

 Conducting Research or Other Activities with Other Institutions

 Q. What if I will be engaged in human-subject research at another UC campus?

 A. Principal investigators conducting human-subject research at other UC campus must either get IRB approval from UC Merced or have an active reliance under the UC MOU.
 Please visit our information page on the UC MOU and the UC Reliance Registry.

 Q. What if I will be engaged in human-subject research at a non-UC institution?